bpg/terraform-provider-proxmox/docs/resources/virtual_environment_file.md

 ### Snippets

--> **Note:**  Snippets are not enabled by default in new Proxmox installations.
+-> Snippets are not enabled by default in new Proxmox installations.
 You need to enable them in the 'Datacenter>Storage' section of the proxmox interface before first using this resource.

--> **Note:** The resource with this content type uses SSH access to the node.
+-> The resource with this content type uses SSH access to the node.
 You might need to configure the [`ssh` option in the `provider` section](../index.md#node-ip-address-used-for-ssh-connection).

 ```terraform
 resource "proxmox_virtual_environment_file" "cloud_config" {